SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 This requirement brings in two concepts:

-1) Every key/value pair should have some *weight*, and we should be able to determine the total weight used by the cache.
+1) Every key/value pair should take some size, and we should be able to determine the total size used by the cache.
-2) We must ensure that the total cache weight does not cross the specified limit.
+2) We must ensure that the total cache size does not cross the specified limit.

-> `Cached` uses the term "weight" to denote the space (/size).
+> **CacheD** uses the term "weight" to denote the space (/size).

 Let's understand the first point.

-In order to associate weight with each key/value pair, we can provide a method takes `weight` as a parameter along with `key` and `value`.
+To associate weight with each key/value pair, we can provide a variant of the `put` method takes `weight` as a parameter along with `key` and `value`.
 [Cached](https://github.com/SarthakMakhija/cached/blob/main/src/cache/cached.rs) provides a method `put_with_weight()` that allows the clients to specify the weight associated with each key/value pair.

 Other option is to auto-calculate the weight for each key/value pair.
-In order to calculate the weight, we should be able to calculate the size of each key/value pair using functions like `std::mem::size_of_val()` or `std::mem::size_of()` and add to that the size of any additional metadata, like `expiry: Duration`, that might be stored.
+In order to calculate the weight, we should be able to calculate the size of each key/value pair using functions like `std::mem::size_of_val()` or `std::mem::size_of()` and add to that the size of any additional metadata, like `expiry: Duration`, that might be stored for each key/value pair.

-The weight calculation in `Cached` is available [here](https://github.com/SarthakMakhija/cached/blob/main/src/cache/config/weight_calculation.rs).
+The weight calculation in **CacheD** is available [here](https://github.com/SarthakMakhija/cached/blob/main/src/cache/config/weight_calculation.rs).

 Now that we have calculated the weight of each key/value pair, we should be able to maintain the weight of each key and the total weight used by the cache.
-`Cached` uses [CacheWeight](https://github.com/SarthakMakhija/cached/blob/main/src/cache/policy/cache_weight.rs) as an abstraction to maintain the weight of each key in the cache, and it also manages the total weight used by the cache.
+**CacheD** uses [CacheWeight](https://github.com/SarthakMakhija/cached/blob/main/src/cache/policy/cache_weight.rs) as an abstraction to maintain the weight of each key in the cache, and it also maintains the total weight used by the cache.
 The weight of each key is maintained via `WeightedKey` abstraction that contains the `key`, `key_hash` and its `weight`.
 Every `put` results in increasing the *cache weight*, every delete results in reducing the *cache weight* and every update probably results in changing in the *cache weight*.